-For the past five years, I have been facilitating workshops and individual session for men and women focused on different aspects of inner growth and healing.
-I've worked with people whose main objective was deeper self-knowledge and inner connection, as well as with those searching for a complementary approach that would support them with integration of what they were experiencing in therapy.
+For the past six years, I have been facilitating workshops and individual session for men and women focused on different aspects of inner growth and healing.

 Here is a bit of my personal story, and what got me to where I am today.